-Master of Arts in Occupational Therapy: The One-Year Program for the Practicing Therapist
+Master of Arts in Occupational Therapy: The On-Campus Program for Therapists

-The One-Year Master’s program is designed for for the individual who is a certified or board eligible occupational therapist, or an international therapist who has graduated from a program approved by the World Federation of Occupational Therapy (WFOT).
+The On-Campus Master’s degree program is designed for the individual who is already a certified or board-eligible occupational therapist, or an international therapist who has graduated from a program approved by the World Federation of Occupational Therapy® (WFOT).
 If you have a bachelor’s degree in a discipline other than occupational therapy, please see information about our Two-Year Master’s program.

 Children and Youth